theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/amazon-aws-s3/connection.md

 ### Connection Retry

 Connection retry is a built-in function of the AWS S3 destination.
-It is automatically activated.
+The retry function is automatically activated.

 Connection retry is a functionality that prevents extractions from failing in case of transient connection interruptions to S3.
-General information about retry strategies in an AWS environment can be found [here](https://docs.aws.amazon.com/general/latest/gr/api-retries.html).
+For more general information about retry strategies in an AWS environment go to the official [AWS Help](https://docs.aws.amazon.com/general/latest/gr/api-retries.html).
-XU follows an exponential retry strategy.
-This results in 7 retry attempts and an overall timespan of 140 seconds.
-If a retry is not succesful during that timespan, the extraction fails.
+Xtract Universal follows an exponential retry strategy. he selected exponential strategy results in 7 retry attempts and an overall timespan of 140 seconds.
+If a retry is not successful during the timespan of 140 seconds, the extraction fails.